nhsconnect/digital-referrals/index.md

 summary: "A brief introduction to getting started with the e-Referral APIs"
 ---

+# Introduction

 ## Application Programming Interface (API) ##

 A key aspect of the NHS e-RS vision is to enable local innovation and adoption of paperless referrals.
-You can do this in a secure and controlled manner using our API.
-The APIs are a well-defined interface aiding new software solutions in a simple way.
+To support this vision NHS Digital have created a set of APIs which provide a well-defined, simple to use data interface to the NHS e-Referral Service (e-RS).

-We want to stimulate and assist your development of applications linked to the NHS e-RS via its API.
-We describe and provide the usual tasks and support documents you will need here.
+We want to stimulate and assist your development of applications linked to the NHS e-RS using these APIs, so within these pages you will find information about the functionality of these APIs as well as guidance on how we can support you throughout development and implementation.

-## Ecosystem ##
+## The e-Referrals API Hub ##

 The site has five main parts.
 Each aligns to a phase of development and partner engagement with NHS Digital, as shown below.
-The Communication Channels let you engage with each phase of the Ecosystem.
-They are enabling components.

 <img src="./images/ecosystem/eRS-ecosystem.gif" alt="NHS e-RS API Development Journey"/>